Mjwalker99/bamazon-mysql-node/README.md

 # bamazon-mysql-node

+Video link to the app in action!: https://youtu.be/4UFu-QztjOo

 **Bamazon** is a node application where you can buy items from a list of products, we will use **MySQL Database** to populate